mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ### Override config file

-`--config value` overrides the default location where Grafana expects the configuration file.
-Refer to [Configuration]({{< relref "../administration/configuration.md" >}}) for more information about configuring Grafana and default configuration file locations.
+`--config value` overrides the default location where Mosaicoo expects the configuration file.
+Refer to [Configuration]({{< relref "../administration/configuration.md" >}}) for more information about configuring Mosaicoo and default configuration file locations.

 **Example:**